Mitigating hallucinations in healthcare LLMs with granular fact-checking and domain-specific adaptation: Methodology

 For example, if the summary states “creatinine 1.2 mg/dL” while the EHR reports “creatinine 2.1 mg/dL” for the same time point, or if the summary reports “blood pressure 120/80” when the EHR shows “180/100”, the propositions are numerically inconsistent (Figure ~\ref{fig:fact-check-table}, example 1).
 This check ensures that detailed quantitative information is faithfully copied rather than loosely paraphrased.

 Propositions that fail to pass one or more checks are marked as \texttt{Not Supported} and can be further passed to expert moderation.
-This layered verification process systematically finds, labels and records factual and logical inconsistencies to ensure that the generated clinical summaries remain reliable and accurate for decision support.
+This layered verification process systematically finds, labels, and records factual and logical inconsistencies to ensure that the generated clinical summaries remain reliable and accurate for decision support.

-\paragraph{Presence Check (Omission Detection)} Presence check (omission detection).
-Finally, to detect clinically important omissions, we perform a presence check over all EHR propositions that do not have a high-similarity counterpart in the summary.
-If an EHR proposition ($(e^S_i, a^S_i)$) exists for a key diagnosis, treatment, or event but no corresponding pair ($e^S_i, a^S_i$) can be found in the summary, a \textsc{PRESENCE-FAIL} is raised (Equation~\ref{eqn:presence-fail}).
+\paragraph{Presence Check (Omission Detection):} Finally, to detect clinically important omissions, we perform a presence check over all EHR propositions that do not have a high-similarity counterpart in the summary.
+If an EHR proposition ($(e^S_i, a^S_i)$) exists for a key diagnosis, treatment, or event but no corresponding pair ($e^S_i, a^S_i$) can be found in the summary, a \textsc{PRESENCE-FAIL} is raised (Equation~\ref{eqn:presence-fail}):

 For example, if the EHR contains “IV antibiotics administered for three days” but the summary does not mention antibiotic therapy at all, the omission is flagged as a presence failure (Figure ~\ref{fig:fact-check-table}, example (2)).
 This check guards against errors of omission and ensures that essential clinical events are not silently dropped from the generated summary.